by Mike Ratliff

 Repentance from Sin is part our responsibility and part God’s.
 We must seek it and pursue it as the Holy Spirit convicts us, but God changes us.

-But in a great house there are not only vessels of gold and silver, but also of wood and clay, some for honor and some for dishonor.
-Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work.
-Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart.
-But avoid foolish and ignorant disputes, knowing that they generate strife.
-And a servant of the Lord must not quarrel but be gentle to all, able to teach, patient, in humility correcting those who are in opposition, if God perhaps will grant them repentance, so that they may know the truth, and that they may come to their senses and escape the snare of the devil, having been taken captive by him to do his will.
-(2 Timothy 2:20-26 NKJV Emphasis mine)
+20 Now in a large house there are not only gold and silver vessels, but also vessels of wood and of earthenware, and some to honor and some to dishonor.
+21 Therefore, if anyone cleanses himself from these things, he will be a vessel for honor, sanctified, useful to the Master, prepared for every good work.
+22 Now flee from youthful lusts and pursue righteousness, faith, love and peace, with those who call on the Lord from a pure heart.
+23 But refuse foolish and ignorant speculations, knowing that they produce quarrels.
+24 The Lord’s bond-servant must not be quarrelsome, but be kind to all, able to teach, patient when wronged, 25 with gentleness correcting those who are in opposition, if perhaps God may grant them repentance leading to the knowledge of the truth, 26 and they may come to their senses and escape from the snare of the devil, having been held captive by him to do his will.
+2 Timothy 2:20-26 (NASB emphasis mine)

 God grants repentance to those who pursue godliness.
 This Repentance from Sin is a work of the Holy Spirit in the heart of the believer who abides in Christ.